Simone Waddell: Career

+In March and April 2026, Waddell undertook a professional development, performance, and educational program in Auckland, New Zealand.
+On 1 April 2026, Waddell was a guest facilitator at the Jazz Forum at the University of Auckland.
+Sheworked with jazz students studying vocals, piano, guitar, bass, drums, brass, improvisation, and ensemble performance.
+The session covered vocal interpretation, performance confidence, audience communication, and how instrumentalists listen to and accompany singers.
+During the visit, Waddell also undertook professional mentoring with Field on artistic direction, repertoire, career sustainability, international work, and educational facilitation.

+On 26 March 2026, she delivered vocal masterclasses at Diocesan School for Girls in Auckland.
+On 24 March 2026, Waddell performed at the Auckland Jazz and Blues Club at Birkenhead RSA in Auckland.
+She performed original contemporary jazz repertoire with New Zealand musicians Miles Boermans, Alex Pipes, Hank Trenton, and George Brajkovich.

+In addition, Waddell has taught voice at Newtown High School of the Performing Arts, The McDonald College, and other schools, and provided private vocal coaching.
+Her workshop and retreat programs included You Have A Voice, Sing From Your Soul, Your Music Video, Focus, Be Free, You Have a Groove, Experience the Recording Studio, Hearts Have Beats with Steve Clisby, Heavenly Healing Retreat, and Song of Your Life.
+She also developed vocal training materials, including Fundamental Vocal Technique Exercises, Advanced Vocal Technique Exercises, and workshop DVD sets.

 Personal life and advocacy

 Waddell is a cousin of the Australian singer Sia.

 During her studies in Lismore in 1994 and 1995, Waddell volunteered at the Lismore Soup Kitchen and connected with people in Aboriginal communities throughout the area.
 This led to her increasing awareness and support of issues related to Australian Aboriginal people.

 She married an American missionary in 1999, Alberto Alfaro, who was arrested in New South Wales in 2006 and subsequently criminally charged with sexual assault against her.
 Waddell later received compensation from the NSW Victims of Crime Tribunal for category three sexual assault and category three domestic violence as a result of Alfaro's abuse toward her by proxy, their son.
 Waddell has since worked toward legal and social changes in Australia to support abuse victims.
 She has collaborated with government officials and organizations to address issues like coercive control, sexual assault, sex trafficking, child abuse, and systemic religious abuse.